 Staying up-to-date on the latest fashion trends didn’t have to be exclusively for the outrageously wealthy.
 Anyone from many economic backgrounds could get a hold of a Swatch watch, and that’s what made the accessory so appealing.

-They had such an accessible price compared to other big names that having and wearing multiple at once became cool too.
+Their price was so accessible price compared to other big names that having and wearing multiple at once became cool, too.
 They rose to fame just in time for the “quartz crisis” of the ’70s and ’80s.
 At that time, digital watches from Asia competed against European mechanical watches.
 This Swiss company managed to stay relevant.